 We invite you to visit the oldest and most reputable gallery in Naples.

 Before Naples had any art museum, the gallery provided tours to area schools and

 William Meek gathered the works for the first permanent collections of art for what would become the Naples

 Museum of Art (1996), now the Baker Museum; the Von Liebig Art Center (1997); and, the Children's Museum of Naples (2010).
 Major collections of works were also donated to Museums and Universities

-The gallery has supported a number of organizations in the community through art raffles, special
+The gallery has supported a number of organizations in the community through special events, art raffles, special

 exhibitions, and cash donations.
 To list a few of the major contributions made by the gallery: $15,000 for

 Naples Community Hospital (1972); $21,000 to the Collier County Arts Council (1987); $25,000 for the